-Last time we have covered topic about flashing STM32 microcontrollers using bootlaoder.
-This is easiest and cheapest way of loading programs to MCU memory.
+Last time we have covered the topic about flashing STM32 microcontrollers using bootlaoder.
+This is the most comfortable and cheapest way of loading programs to MCU memory.
 But this isn’t the only way of doing this.
-Software can also be downloaded to using JTAG adapter which is used for debugging.
+The software can also be downloaded to using JTAG adapter which is used for debugging.
 This time we are not digging into debugging but staying only with programming.

 Lets start J-Flash ARM to give it a try.

 This is main window where you can see project details, Flash contents to be uploaded and LOG messages.
 If you have already connected your J-Link adapter to ARM board you can load compiled binary in any popular format like .hex, bin, etc.

 Once loaded you will see its contents in a window.
 Next, you can go directly to menu Target->Program&Verify.
 The adapter will automatically connect to target and initiate programming.
 If the programmed memory area isn’t empty you will be asked if you need to erase overwritten area:

 To start your program without hitting the reset button, you can go to menu Target->Start Application or hit an F9 keyboard key.
 This is it for basic programming.
 Let us go quickly through what else we can do with J-Flash ARM.
 Almost all fun can be reached within the Target menu:

 Here you can see a Test function where you can test programming and reading speed.
 Here are my test results: